elfhosted/docs.elfhosted.com/docs/legal/acceptable-use.md

 * is intended to assist others in defeating technical copyright protections;
 * clearly infringes on another person’s trade or service mark, patent, or other property right;
 * promotes illegal drugs, violates export control laws, relates to illegal gambling, or illegal arms trafficking;
-* is otherwise illegal or solicits conduct that is illegal under laws applicable to you or to ElfHosted; or
+* is otherwise illegal or solicits conduct that is illegal under laws applicable to you, ElfHosted, or the jurisdictions where our infrastructure resides; or
 * is otherwise malicious, fraudulent, or may result in retaliation against ElfHosted by offended viewers.

 ## Vexation & Harassment